 You can control the AMR audio codec’s property, which is used for voice calls.
 Also, you can adjust the volume of your voice calls.
 By default, Android provides seven audio levels for calls.
 You can change this number to manage it more precisely.
 The integer value ranging between 7 and 20 is recommended.

 In order to reduce the processing power, Android does not display the entire content of an image.
 It only renders the picture at a lower quality, which is good enough but not the best.
 If you think your device has enough power to handle the image processing task, you can force your hardware to display the original quality.

 You can force the panorama mode in the camera app to save the picture at a higher resolution.
 However, this may not be supported by all devices.

 13. Quick Power On

 When your device boots up, there are a lot of services that boot up along with Android.
-The more applications you have, the longer it would take.
+The more applications you have, the longer it will take.
 However, you can force your device to boot faster by enabling “quickpoweron”, a process in which most of the data is stored as a hibernation file, which is loaded upon the next boot, saving a few seconds.